 The Biggest Challenge: Do I, or Do I not?

-I was recently graced by the presence of a young man in a situation where we had the opportunity to have a pretty good conversion.
+I was recently graced by the presence of a young man in a situation where we had the opportunity to have a pretty personal conversion.

-While in the interest of getting to know each other, he happened to confide in me of a challenge he faces.
-That of homosexuality.
-This young man had been faithfully doing his best, to fulfill a full-time mission for The Church of Jesus Christ of Latter-Day Saints, when his companion stole a peak at his journal, and discovered this about him.
+While in the interest of getting to know each other, he happened to confide in me of a challenge he faces, that of homosexuality.
+This young man had been doing his best to live a faithful life, even serving a full-time mission for The Church of Jesus Christ of Latter-Day Saints.
+When his companion had stolen a peak at his journal and discovered this about him, he was sent home.

-After being sent home, this young man felt frustrated and confused.
+After this, he felt very frustrated and confused.
 We talked about this same church’s doctrine, of the reality of him having an eternal and divine nature, which includes gender.
 We have always existed, and have always been either male, or female.

-I also told him that he could have the true desires of his heart, that of family, as he had related to me.
-I gave him proper praise for choosing not to act out on his bodily trials, and I believe and hope I made a good difference for him.
+I also told him of the realities of the true desires of his heart, that of family, which could only be his if this is the course he ultimately chose.
+I gave him proper praise for choosing to not act out on his bodily trials, and hope I made a good difference for him.

-It was nice to meet this individual’s acquaintance, and give counsel I felt was appropriate.
+It was nice to meet this individual, and I hope the counsel I felt to give was appropriate.
 God speed my friend.